-“Men and women are constantly being shown images of what the ‘ideal’ relationship looks like, and this can put a lot of strain on relationships that don’t live up to the ridiculous standards set by celebrity couples,” explains Jonathan Bennett, relationship and life coach and certified counselor in Columbus, Ohio.
-This gives many a “grass is greener” type of mentality, where they’re not just wondering if there’s someone better out there for them, but they actually “see” better options.
+“Men and women are constantly being shown images of what the ‘ideal’ relationship looks like, and this can put a lot of strain on relationships that don’t live up to the ridiculous standards set by celebrity couples,” says Jonathan Bennett, relationship expert, life coach, and certified counselor in Columbus, Ohio.
+This gives many a “grass is greener” mentality, where they’re not just wondering if there’s someone better out there for them, but they actually “see” better options.
 Much of how we express (or don’t express) our relationships on social media says a great deal about the status of them.
 Here, experts reveal what your social media posts might say about your relationship.

 Whether it’s out of frustration or humor, taking your relationship grievances to social media in the form of a post for all the world to see will most likely come back to bite you, experts say, especially if you’re doing it to the extent where your partner feels exposed.
-“This is a violation of your partner’s and relationship’s privacy and only shows your desperate need to feel important and be noticed,” says Jane Greer, Ph.D., a New York-based relationship expert and author of What About Me?: Stop Selfishness from Ruining Your Relationship.
+“This is a violation of both your partner’s and relationship’s privacy and only shows your desperate need to feel important and be noticed,” says Jane Greer, Ph.D., a New York-based relationship expert and author of What About Me?: Stop Selfishness From Ruining Your Relationship.
 “It's more important to look at your relationship through your own eyes than portray it for the world to see and judge.”
 Instead, she suggests keeping any bit of information you’d consider private just that—private.

 How we post photos on social media says a lot about who we are and our level of happiness and security in the relationships we find ourselves in.
 For example, if you’re someone who refuses to post a photo unless both people look their very best and, perhaps, even find yourself constantly enhancing features with one of the hundreds of photo-enhancing apps available, you are likely unhappy with either yourself or your relationship (or both).
-“This might mean that you’re either trying to convince yourself or the world that the relationship is perfect when it’s less than ideal and are avoiding the problem areas that need to be fixed,” says Bennett.
+“This might mean that you’re either trying to convince yourself or the world that the relationship is perfect when it’s less than ideal and are avoiding the problem areas that need to be fixed,” Bennett says.

 While there’s nothing wrong with a good old selfie, (especially when the lighting is too good to pass up) if every photo on your feed features you and only you, it shows that getting attention is your number one mission.
-“If you only post selfies, crop your S.O. out of photos and mention very little about him or her, then it’s clear your relationship with him or her isn’t a major priority,” says Bennett.
+“If you only post selfies, crop your SO out of photos and mention very little about him or her, then it’s clear your relationship with him or her isn’t a major priority,” Bennett says.
 “You’re more seeking attention and self-promotion than hoping to display your relationship.”
 When one partner is receiving constant attention (whether wanted or unwanted) from total strangers all the time, this can create issues in a relationship.